Defense of Van (1915): First evacuation, July 1915

-The final evacuation, April 1918
+Final evacuation, April 1918

 The Russian Revolution of 1917 changed the situation in the region again.
 The Russian armies began to disintegrate.
 Van was completely cut off from the Allies.
 The British Army did not move very far beyond Baghdad in the Mesopotamian campaign.
 Armenians of Van attempted to hold their ground and were joined in the defense by Assyrians.

 On 3 March 1918, the Grand vizier Talat Pasha signed the Treaty of Brest-Litovsk with the Russian SFSR.
 The Treaty of Brest-Litovsk stipulated that the border be pulled back to prewar levels and the cities of Batum, Kars, and Ardahan to be transferred to Ottoman Empire.
 Early in 1918 the Ottoman 3rd Army moved to an offensive against Armenians.
 Vehib Pasha executed the offensive in three wings.
 On the right wing, Van province was assigned to IV Corps.
 IV Corps assignment was to extend to Beyazit.

 In April 1918, Armenians of Van resisted in Van one more time.
 On 4 April, the city of Van started changing hands several times.
 The Ottoman Army again controlled of city of Van by 6 April, followed by Beyazit on 14 April.
 Armenians of Van were eventually forced to evacuate and withdraw from the province of Van.
 Armenians of Van retreated eastward toward Persian Azerbaijan.
 They made a stand near Dilman.
 They repulsed the Ottomans once there, at the Battle of Dilman (1918), but, on being attacked again, were compelled to retreat southward around Lake Urmiah.
 In pursuit of the Van Armenians and Assyrian mountaineers, the Ottoman 3rd Army clashed with Urmieh Assyrians, which made them refugees as well, in this retreat southward toward Mesopotamia.

 During July 1918 the British Army occupied the greater portion of Mesopotamia during the Mesopotamian Campaign, as well as a large part of Persian Azerbaijan during the Persian Campaign.
 Preparations were made for the establishment of a large camp for Armenian and Assyrian refugees near Bakubah, Iraq.

 During the first week of September 1918, retreating Armenians from Van came to the Bakubah refugee camp in parties of 1,000 or 2,000, by road and by train.
 Many of them were suffering from dysentery, typhus and relapsing fever, and there was a small epidemic of smallpox among the children.
 There were many who died along the road because of weakness and starvation.
 This went on through September and the first half of October, until about 40,000 had been received in all.
 Towards the end of September it was decided to raise four battalions from among the Armenians on the lines of an Indian infantry battalion.
 The 2nd Battalion was established by Van Armenians.
 The 3rd Battalion was established by Armenians from other regions.
 The G.O.C.
 North Persian Force decided to locate the 2nd Battalion around Senna, while the 3rd Battalion moved to Bijar.

 On 30 October 1918, the Ottoman Empire signed the Armistice of Mudros and military operations ended.